 If you’re a planner (rather than a pantser), then outlining your novel should occupy an important place in the creative process, sitting between the first sparks of imagination that kick off your new idea and the invigorating process of writing your first draft.

 Once you’ve picked your structure and your plot and characters have started to come together in your head, it’s time to put everything down on paper.
 We’ve created a dedicated novel outline template designed especially for historical fiction writers to help you with this – make sure you download your copy below.

 Turn your ideas into a structured story

 Create complex and engaging characters

 Don’t overlook your characters.
 Include character profiles in your outline.
-In my template, I’ve suggested profiles for main and secondary characters and I’ve added some sections, such as character backgrounds, aims and motivations, and external/internal conflicts, that might be useful.
+In our template, we’ve suggested profiles for main and secondary characters and we’ve added some sections, such as character backgrounds, aims and motivations, and external/internal conflicts, that might be useful.

 Step 8: Start writing!

 Once you have a clear plan and your research is sufficient to create a rich, historically authentic setting, it’s time to start writing.
 It’s usually best to start from the beginning, but if you find that hard initially, you could start somewhere else before going back to the beginning when you feel more confident.